Graylog2/documentation/pages/auditlog/setup.rst

 You have to make sure that the log4j2 related settings in the Graylog server config file and the ``log4j2.xml`` file are the same on **every node in your cluster**!

-Since every Graylog server writes its own audit log entries when the plugin is installed, the log files configured in the ``log4j2.xml`` file are written on every node.
+Since every Graylog server writes its own audit log entries when the Graylog Enterprise plugin is installed, the log files configured in the ``log4j2.xml`` file are written on every node.
 But **only** the entries from the local node will show up in that file.

 If you have more than one node, you have to search in all configured files on all nodes to get a complete view of the audit trail.